JAGJ10/jagj10.github.io/projects/hikari.md

 ### Future Work ###
 - Disney BRDF for realistic and diverse materials
-- A robust scene/file system for easier setup of diverse scenes
+- A robust scene/file system for easier setup of scenes
 - Importance sampling for quicker convergence
-- Additionaly light shapes (spheres, disks, etc) would be nice to have
+- Additional light shapes (spheres, disks, etc) would be nice to have

 ### Renders ###